 The SenML formats alone do not provide any security and instead rely on the protocol that carries them to provide security.
 Applications using SenML need to look at the overall context of how these formats will be used to decide if the security is adequate.
-In particular for sensitive sensor data and actuation use it is important to ensure that proper security mechanisms are used.
+In particular for sensitive sensor data and actuation use it is important to ensure that proper security mechanisms are used to provide, e.g., confidentiality, data integrity, and authentication as appropriate for the usage.